South Korea Travel Guide - All You Need to Know (Seoul, Jeju, Busan)

 One tricky thing about South Korea is that it is quite difficult to use your google maps to get around.
 But not to worry, there will be handy maps that you can pick up at the tourism office.
 In tourist populated areas, there will also be guides where you can ask for directions!

-You can either book the train tickets online, or purchase them from ticket machines and ticket counters at the train station.
+You can either book the train tickets online, on Klook, or purchase them from ticket machines and ticket counters at the train station.
 However, we do suggest that you book the train tickets in advance for the popular routes.
 For instance, the famous train to busan (Seoul - Busan), as well as the Yongsan - Gapyeong route to Nami Island.

 Both Seoul and Busan have metro stations that connect to the major tourist attractions.
 We recommend that you get the T-money card for a small discount each time you ride the metro.